abdusabri/bit-docs/content/docs/my-account.md

 ![alt text](https://storage.googleapis.com/bit-docs/myprofile1.png "Myprofile 1")

-You will find all of your Scopes under this page.
+You will find all of your Collections under this page.

 ## Generating and Adding an SSH Key

 A common transport protocol for Bit when self-hosting is over SSH.
 This is because SSH access to servers is already set up in most places – and if it isn’t, it’s easy to do.
 SSH is also an authenticated network protocol; and because it’s ubiquitous, it’s generally easy to set up and use.

-This makes SSH the preferred method for collaboration when developing components for remote Scopes.
+This makes SSH the preferred method for collaboration when developing components for remote Collections.

 ### Generating an SSH key with MacOS